RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: NOTES:

-This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

 The :term:`TMCB` for the deleted timer is reclaimed by RTEMS.

-A timer can be deleted by a task other than the task which created the timer.
+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The directive may obtain and release the object allocator mutex.
+This may cause the calling task to be preempted.

+* The calling task does not have to be the task that created the object.
+Any local task that knows the object identifier can delete the object.

+* Where the object class corresponding to the directive is configured to use unlimited objects, the directive may free memory to the RTEMS Workspace.

 ..
 Generated from spec:/rtems/timer/if/fire-after